 Exploration for and production and sale of oil and gas are extensively regulated at the national, state, tribal, and local levels.
 Oil and gas development and production activities are subject to federal, tribal, state, and local law, regulations and orders of regulatory bodies pursuant thereto.
-These laws may govern a wide variety of matters, including allowable rates of production, transportation, marketing, pricing, well construction, water use, prevention of waste, waste disposal, pollution, and protection of human health and the environment.
+These laws may govern a wide variety of matters, including allowable rates of production, transportation, marketing, pricing, land use, well construction, water use, prevention of waste, waste disposal, pollution, and protection of human health and safety and the environment.
 These laws, regulations and orders have in the past, and may again, restrict the rate of oil and gas production below the rate that would otherwise exist in the absence of such laws, regulations and orders.

-Laws affecting the oil and gas industry and the distribution of its products are under constant review for amendment or expansion, frequently increasing the regulatory burden.
+Laws affecting the oil and gas industry and the distribution of its products are under constant review for amendment or expansion, frequently becoming more stringent and are increasing the regulatory burden over time.
 Numerous governmental departments and agencies are authorized by statute or other laws to issue, and have issued, rules and regulations binding on the oil and gas industry which are often difficult and costly to comply with and which impose substantial penalties or other liabilities for the failure to comply.